How Does Growth-Driven Design Improve UX?

 Choosing the route of growth-driven design can feel intimidating if you are new to the process or unfamiliar with how GDD works.
 However, once you understand some of the most notable advantages of growth-driven design, you can get started while maintaining your peace of mind.

 If optimization of your website and online presence matters to you, consider growth-driven design solutions.
-By using a live launchpad website, keep track of popular pages, potential issues, hangups, and slow-loading images to make changes and improvements to your site in real-time.
-The use of a launchpad website with GDD can significantly improve the overall optimization of your website in a much shorter timeframe than when working with traditional website developers.
+By using a live launchpad website, keep track of popular pages, potential issues, hangups, and slow-loading images to make changes and improvements to your site in real time.
+Using a launchpad website with GDD can significantly improve the overall optimization of your website in a much shorter timeframe than when working with traditional website developers.

 At times, building a website can feel tedious, especially if your website is extremely slow-loading or laggy.
 If a visitor is unable to load and view your website's content within a few seconds (sometimes even less time), they are much more likely to look elsewhere for the information or resources they are seeking.